IQ FUN PARK™ – TEST PREP THAT FEELS LIKE A GAME!

 HOW THE GAME IS ORGANIZED

 Unfold the game board and place it on a flat surface.
 1 – 4 players can play the game.
 2 players are ideal so children don’t have to wait too long for their turn.
+Use 2 dice if all the children playing are able to add or one die if even one player is not yet able to add dice together.
 When there is more than one player, the youngest goes first.
 With one player, the object of the game is to get her space baby to the spaceship at the end of the rainbow path so he can get home in time for dinner.
 With multiple players, the object of the game is to be the first to get her space baby to the spaceship so he can get home in time for dinner.

 Your child chooses a space baby to use to play the game.
 Then, he rolls the dice and moves that number of spaces (building math and fine-motor skills).
-He pulls a Question Card.
-From it, you will ask a question or instruct him to do an activity.
-If he gets it right, he moves ahead one space.
-If he gets it wrong, he stays put.
+Choose an EASY, MEDIUM, or HARD question, and watch the space baby spin for a question.

 If your child lands on a yellow square with a space baby’s picture on it, he can move ahead one space.
 Kids love landing on these squares!